Our lineup for the 2022 St. Petersburg Jazz Festival:

 Wednesday, February 23

 There's more to Brazilian music than Bossa Nova!
-Brazilian group O Som Do Jazz opens the St. Petersburg jazz Festival with samba, Bossa Nova, MPB, balanço & Baião with Rio de Janeiro singer Andrea Moraes Manson, Latin GRAMMY recipient and multi-instrumentalist Jose Valentino Ruiz (flute) and special guests Rafael Pereira (percussion) and Tabajara Belo (guitar).
+Brazilian group O Som Do Jazz opens the St. Petersburg jazz Festival with samba, Bossa Nova, MPB, balanço & Baião with Rio de Janeiro singer Andrea Moraes Manson, Latin GRAMMY recipient and multi-instrumentalist Jose Valentino Ruiz (flute) and special guest Rafael Pereira (percussion).
 Rafael’s performing resume includes the Grammys, SNL, David Letterman and Arsenio Hall with artists such as Janelle Monae, Prince, India Arie, Bruno Mars, B.O.B, Incognito, Donnie, Julie Dexter, Zee Avi, Russel Gunn and many more.

 Friday, February 25

 From their birth as an underground project for musicians from the St. Louis Symphony, RADIOjazzHEAD explores the fusion of 90s rock with jazz in a postmodern jazz orchestra setting.
-Travel through the music of Radiohead into an imagined orchestral world interpreted through Motown, Soul, and Nu Jazz.
 The wunderkind of saxophonist/composer Pete Carney, RADIOjazzHEAD is a 12-piece orchestra with vocals dedicated to Radiohead and their super friends from the 90’s.
 With a string quartet, horns, rhythm section & video images, this concert features rock anthems from Thom Yorke, Beck, Cobain, Portishead, Soundgarden & Radiohead with a serious jazz twist.

 Saturday, February 26